gdbroman/broman.blog/_posts/2020/2020-09-17-on-being-round.md

 Those seeking to improve, face the dilemma of doubling down on strengths, or correcting weaknesses.

-Squares acknowledge their weak spots to some degree, but circles dedicate their whole life to it.
+Squares acknowledge their weak spots to some degree, but circles dedicate their whole lives to it.

 Excuse the sloppy shape analogy.
 I think the following distinction offers some clarity: